nirtusbro/test/source/source/generic/GenericBoard.rst

 .. java:method:: @Override public void render(Graphics2D g, Point origin, Point extent)
    :outertype: GenericBoard

-   render draws board element between originX, orignY and originX+extentX and originY+extentY.
+   The renderer draws a board element between originX, originY and originX+extentX and originY+extentY.
    Clipping is not enforced!
-Rendering is performed by rendering its own visual presenter and then calling render method on all board elements
+Rendering is performed by rendering its own visual presenter and then calling the render method on all board elements.

-   :param g: Graphics element on which to draw
+   :param g: Graphics element to be drawn on
-   :param origin: topLeft coordinate from which to draw inside g
+   :param origin: topLeft coordinate, the starting point for drawing inside g
    :param extent: size of the allocated drawing area, but not limited to it (no clipping)